Workplace Injury Lawyers in College Station, Texas

 Contact with Equipment

 For certain workplaces, “contact” may be putting it nicely.
 If you work in an environment with large, moving machinery, such as an oil drilling site, then you may be exposed to injuries from equipment colliding with you.
 To prevent or mitigate these sorts of injuries, make sure to follow your employer’s safety protocol when it comes to operating machinery, and always wear the appropriate protective equipment.

 Slips, Trips, and Falls

 These sorts of accidents are fairly common because they can happen in any sort of workplace.
 While not everyone works with heavy machinery on a day-to-day basis, most people do move around at least a bit, and this presents a risk of tripping.
-Even if you work in an office setting, a freshly mopped floor or a loose bit of carpet is all it takes to send you tumbling to the emergency room.
+Even if you work in an office setting, a or a loose bit of carpet is all it takes to send you tumbling to the emergency room.
 Always make sure that you are looking where you are going and paying attention to any sort of hazardous condition when walking to avoid these injuries.

 FILING A CLAIM FOR A WORKPLACE INJURY

 After you have suffered a workplace injury, the proper steps to take will likely depend greatly on whether you are employed by a public or private employer, and whether your employer is covered by workers’ compensation.
 No matter the situation, however, the following are a good place to start for any injury when it comes to filing a claim.

 By now, you should have reported your injury and hired an experienced workplace injury attorney.
 Your attorney may begin handling the process of gathering all of the information necessary to support your claim, including evidence like medical records, conducting interviews and depositions, and researching the specific statutes and case law that apply to your situation.